jrentschler-jpg/EventTrackerProject/README.md

 * Send POST/PUT/DELETE requests with `XMLHttpRequest`

 ### Stretch Goals:
 Supplemental mappings and controller routes for nested CRUD.
+Added additional search functions for the end user to search wines by name/type, year produced, rating, and costs.